Google Flights is my go-to search engine for flight bookings and offers a nifty trick to save money on connecting flights.

-Whilst here at Point Hacks we usually focus on earning points and redeeming them for travel in premium cabins (First and Business Class), there are instances where you may not have enough points for a specific redemption or there is no award availability, so you need to buy an Economy or Premium Economy ticket with cash.
+Here at Point Hacks, we usually focus on earning points and redeeming them for travel in premium cabins (First, Business and Premium Economy Class).
+However, there are instances where you may not have enough points for a specific redemption or there is no award availability, so you need to buy an Economy Class ticket with cash.

 When to use this trick

-The easy trick explained in this guide works best in countries and regions like the US and Southeast Asia where the ‘hub-and-spoke’ model of high-frequency flights between a select number of big airline hubs is more common.
+The easy trick explained in this guide works best in regions like North America and Southeast Asia.
+This is because these areas are where the ‘hub-and-spoke’ model of high-frequency flights between a select number of big airline hubs is more common.

 In Australia and New Zealand, due to our smaller populations, we tend to have more direct flights, so it isn’t applicable so much to domestic and Trans-Tasman flights.